american vintage is more than just the perfect t-shirt

 What are some of your inspirations for American Vintage in general?

-I’m pretty observant so I draw inspiration from how people behave, how they move when they’re travelling.
+I’m pretty observant so I draw inspiration from how people behave, how they move when they’re traveling.
 I try to look ahead and understand what people want at different points in their life.
 Collections need to adapt to the long-term and not be fast fashion designs.
 Our priority is to create long-lasting, timeless and fashionable products, because when it comes to their day-to-day habits, people will buy less but better.

 It's easier to understand when you’re a parent with a growing family.
 You have to get back to the basics.
 Most of our brand values haven’t changed and we’ve stayed true to them.
 But we’re running a business and committed to entrepreneurship, and as the weeks and seasons go by, we’re still reinventing ourselves.